-A divorce attorney at Angela Faye Brown & Associated could help protect your parental rights and avoid unnecessary delays in your custody case by guiding you through alternative dispute resolution.
+A divorce attorney at Angela Faye Brown & Associates could help protect your parental rights and avoid unnecessary delays in your custody case by guiding you through alternative dispute resolution.
 Let our Missouri City mediation lawyers help you get the most out of this process.

-Mediation is a form of Alternative Dispute Resolution (ADR).
+Mediation is a form of alternative dispute resolution (ADR).
 Through ADR, parties can work to resolve a dispute outside of a formal court hearing or trial.
 Specifically, mediation may involve both parents in a custody dispute sitting down with a neutral mediator who helps them work toward an agreement.
 Sometimes, a mediator will speak with both parties in the room at the same time.
 In other cases, they will meet with each parent individually.
 This process often allows the two sides to reach common ground they did not know existed.
 A lawyer in Missouri City could further explain how mediation may work in a specific case.

 There are a variety of benefits that may come with using mediation during a custody dispute or another family legal matter.
 Our experienced attorneys in Missouri City could determine how mediation may be beneficial for two parents.

 Maintaining The Right To Counsel